Then and now: How advertising got up close and personal

 Dove – ‘Campaign for Real Beauty’ – 2004

 How do you define what is beautiful?
-Dove waded into the debate with their ‘Campaign for Real Beauty’ which, following research that revealed only a small fraction of women would describe themselves as being beautiful, aimed to change people’s perceptions about beauty by using ‘real’ women in a high-profile advertising campaign.
+Dove waded into the debate with their ‘Campaign for Real Beauty’ (external link)which, following research that revealed only a small fraction of women would describe themselves as being beautiful, aimed to change people’s perceptions about beauty by using ‘real’ women in a high-profile advertising campaign.

 The message: Women’s uniqueness should be celebrated, while anxious thoughts about physical appearance can be transformed into a more confident attitude